Are Biodegradable Plastics Good For The Environment?

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Want to know if biodegradable plastics are good for the environment?
-Let me talk you through the facts.
+Here’s all you need to know.

-As consumers, the way products are marketed to us influence our purchasing decisions.
-However, it’s often difficult to know if a product is actually green or if it’s just greenwash.
-To help you navigate labels, packaging, and adverts I’m aiming to separate environmental fact from greenwash.
+As consumers, the way products are marketed to us influences our decisions when it comes to deciding what product to buy.
+However, it’s often difficult to know if a product is actually green or if it’s just greenwashing.

 Are Biodegradable Plastics Good for the Environment?